Broadway Rose Theatre Company: Early 2000s

 In 2001, The Meyer Memorial Trust awarded Broadway Rose a $90,000 three-year grant, allowing the company to hire Alan Anderson as the marketing director.
 Overall attendance increased 33 percent from 2000, and the company presented its first-holiday show at Tualatin High School.
-In 2002, the company launched a series of annual cabarets—adding playreadings in 2004—at Tigard Friends Community Church, filling the 240-seat venue.
+In 2002, the company launched a series of annual cabarets—adding play readings in 2004—at Tigard Friends Community Church, filling the 240-seat venue.
 The two series continued through 2008.
 In 2005, The National Alliance for Musical Theatre gave Broadway Rose $3,000 to support a developmental production of The Ghosts of Celilo.
-That year the Theatre Guild at Broadway Rose was formed by volunteers, and it continues to serve the company.
+That same year, volunteers formed the Theatre Guild at Broadway Rose, and it continues to serve the company.
 In 2006, Broadway Rose approached the Tigard/Tualatin School District with plans to renovate an abandoned building on the C.F.
 Tigard Elementary School campus and turn it into a theater, and the school board approved it.
-Fundraising for the renovations began in 2007 and the company signed a twenty-year lease with the Tigard-Tualatin School District.
-The company received a $50,000 grant from the Paul G. Allen Foundation towards the project.
+Fundraising for the renovations began in 2007, and the company signed a twenty-year lease with the Tigard-Tualatin School District.
+The company received a $50,000 grant from the Paul G. Allen Foundation for the project.
 The following year Brisa Trinchero became the company's first executive director.
 In 2008, Broadway Rose was hand-selected by Music Theatre International to be one of only 24 companies in the country to produce Les Misérables.
 In December 2008, the new theater and administrative building, designed by Soderstrom Architects and built by Robert Gray Partners, was completed and aptly named The New Stage.
 The inaugural New Stage performance was Celebrate Home - A Broadway Rose Christmas.
 In 2009, Oregon Business Magazine included Broadway Rose Theatre Company on its "100 Best Nonprofits to Work for in Oregon" list.
 Broadway Rose also was selected as the 2009 "Business of the Year" by the Tigard Chamber of Commerce.